Lake Forest Dental Arts logo

 Which is better veneers or crowns?

 Crowns and veneers are the two main cosmetic dental options for transforming your smile.
-They work mainly by covering over stains and cracks.
+They work mainly by covering over stains and broken teeth with tooth colored porcelain.
 They also allow improvements in shape and alignment.
 Both options are popular and they both offer wonderful results.
-So which is better veneers or crowns?
+So which is better for the patient, veneers or full crowns?
 What do cosmetic dentists answer when asked which is better veneers or crowns?
-You guessed it; it depends!
+It depends on how much of the tooth is missing and the patient’s goals.

 The best type of restoration depends on the goal.
-If the teeth have lots of old fillings or is badly broken down, a crown is needed.
+If the existing tooth has lots of old fillings or is badly broken down from tooth decay, a dental crown is required.
 Crowns will encase the entire tooth.
 A veneer only covers the front surface of the tooth and is mainly used for appearance.

 Looking closely, it is impossible to tell the difference between a veneer and a crown.
 In the new world of cosmetic dentistry, both restorations are made of the same porcelain.
-They are made in the same way.
+They are made in the same way in the lab by a ceramist.
 The only real difference between the two is the amount of the tooth the restoration covers.

-The thickness of the restoration is the main difference
+The thickness of the dental restoration is the main difference

-Veneers range in thickness from 1 millimeter down to 0.2mm.
-Dentists don’t need to drill much off the tooth to provide room for them.
-The standard veneer prep doesn’t cover much of the back side of the tooth.
+Porcelain veneers are typically a very thin layer of ceramic placed on the front surfaces of teeth.
+They range in thickness from 1 millimeter down to 0.2mm.
+Only small amounts of preparation of the tooth to provide room for them.
+A veneer preparation doesn’t extend to cover the back side of the tooth.

 The standard reduction for dental crowns is 2mm or more.
 Crowns cover the entire tooth and basically remove all of the enamel from the tooth.